LucaDal/device-portal/README.md

 Quick setup notes for environment variables and the Nginx reverse proxy.

 ## Environment variables (.env)
 Create a `.env` in the project root.
-Suggested template:
+Suggested template (or in backend folder while developing):
 ```
 # Admin created at first boot only
 ADMIN_EMAIL=admin@example.com